 Financial Crimes are criminal activities carried out by individuals or criminal organizations to provide economic benefits through illegal methods.
-Financial crimes, which have become a critical issue in recent years all over the world, cause big harm to the economy and society.
+Financial crimes, which have become a critical issue in recent years worldwide, cause significant harm to the economy and society.
 Income from financial crimes corresponds to a substantial proportion of global GDP.
-Regulatory bodies constantly develop new tactics to combat financial crimes.
-With the development of technology, criminals develop new tactics.
-The most common financial crimes faced today are terrorist financing, money laundering, corruption, and fraud.
+Therefore, regulatory bodies constantly develop new tactics to combat financial crimes.
+In addition, with the development of technology, criminals develop new tactics.
+Today's most common financial crimes are terrorist financing, money laundering, corruption, and fraud.

 What is Financial Crime?

 Financial crimes are crimes in which criminal organizations benefit financially.
-In financial crimes, usually, one party provides a financial benefit, and the other party suffers a financial loss.
+In financial crimes, usually, one party provides an economic benefit, and the other party suffers a financial loss.
 These are frequently committed for the personal benefit of the criminal and involve the illegal conversion of ownership of the property involved.
 They can occur in many different forms, and they happen all over the world.
-Some of the most common crimes facing the financial sector are money laundering, terrorist financing, fraud, tax evasion.
+The most common crimes facing the financial sector are money laundering, terrorist financing, fraud, tax evasion.
 These crimes are committed every day, and governments worldwide are frequently prosecuting financial criminals while searching for new ones.

 Terrorist Organizations need financial support to achieve their goals.
 Terrorist organizations raise funds through criminal activity, self-financing and legitimate resources.